jullienl/HPE-Synergy-baremetal/readme.md

    - Use 6 network connections:
       * 2 for management
       * 2 for FCoE
-      * 2 for Production network set
+      * 2 for Production using a network set

-        >**Note**: ESXi playbook adds a second management NIC for vswitch0 and looks for unused NICs (usually vmnic 4 and 5) to create Distibuted switch for VM traffic.
-RHEL and Windows playbooks create a team using the first two management NICs
+        >**Note**: ESXi playbook adds a second management NIC for vswitch0 and looks for the two NICs connected to the defined network set to create the Distibuted switch for VM traffic.
+RHEL and Windows playbooks only create a team using the first two management NICs.

-   - For Storage, the playbooks look for the boot LUN corresponding to what is defined in the Server Profile so you can use any SAN volume configuration:
+   - For Storage, set either a boot from local storage (e.g. RAID 1 logical drive using the two internal drives) or a boot from SAN volume.
-      - One boot from SAN OS volume (a local storage logical volume is not supported at this time)
+      * With the boot from SAN option, RHEL and ESXi playbooks look for the boot LUN to install the OS so any additional shared/private SAN volumes for vmfs datastore/cluster volumes can also be defined.

-      - Optional: other Shared/Private SAN volumes for vmfs datastore/cluster volumes can also be defined
+   - For RHEL and Windows provisioning, HPE drivers are installed at the end of the playbook so it is required to set a firmware baseline with at least `Firmware only` installation method.
-   - For RHEL and Windows provisioning, HPE drivers are installed at the end so it is required to set a firmware baseline with at least `Firmware only` installation method.
+        >**Note**: For ESXi, there is no need to install HPE drivers because HPE ESXi images include all the drivers and management software required to run ESXi on HPE servers, therefore there is no need to define a firmware baseline.

 ## How to protect sensitive credentials